Old Municipal Building (Town Hall) restoration

 Repair work

-Throughout the process, Heritage NZ have been consulted and engaged to ensure the heritage 'feel and fabric' of the building remains.
+Throughout the process, Heritage NZ has been consulted and engaged to ensure the heritage 'feel and fabric' of the building remains, and many of the trims, old doors and elements of the old building have been restored and reused.

 What to expect during the repair work